-In lower caste Devadasi communities from North Karnataka, post pubertal girls are dedicated to a life of sex work as part of a societal practice.
+In socio-economically disadvantaged Devadasi communities from North Karnataka, harmful norms force adolescent girls into sexual exploitation.
 We fight for the rights of these girls and enrol them in schools.
-We provide them opportunities for alternative means of livelihood and train them to speak up against injustice.
+We provide them opportunities for alternative means of livelihood and teach them to speak up against injustice.

 Country Manager India

 It is estimated that there are about 80,000 Devadasi women in North Karnataka, twenty percent of whom are under the age of 18.
 In many cases, the girls are even younger than 14 years old when they enter the system.
-As soon as the exploitation has started, the girls need to drop out of school and become isolated.
-They are also often treated badly by the men who exploit them.
-They run all kinds of risks, for example contracting STDs such as HIV, or ending up with an unwanted pregnancy.
+Dedication means dropping out of school and becoming isolated.
+The girls are mistreated by the men who exploit them.
+They run all kinds of risks, for example contracting STDs such as HIV, or ending up with an unwanted pregnancy, leading to health complications.

-The Devadasi System in lower caste communities exploits young girls and women in the name of tradition.
-After a ceremony, they are deemed to a life of sex work.
-The children and young girls from the community are isolated, face stigma, and drop out from school.
-Generations of women in the same family undergo these challenges: the daughter of a mother in the Devadasi-system often faces the same faith.
+The Devadasi System in disadvantaged communities exploits young girls and women in the name of harmful tradition.
+After a ceremony, they are forced into a life of sex work.
+The children and young girls from the community are isolated, face stigma, and drop out of school.
+Generations of women in the same family undergo these challenges: the daughter of a mother in the Devadasi system often faces the same fate.
 Due to a lack of vocational skills, education, and alternative livelihood opportunities, they are highly vulnerable to sexual and gender-based violence.
 Hence, they remain socio-economically oppressed.

 We combat child sexual exploitation in the Devadasi community through child participation and provision of services that make the empowerment of children possible.